jsonXD/jsonxd/README.md

 i.e. `~/ / + [ ] & { }`, eliminate name collisions, by encapsulating their
 [identifiers](https://en.m.wikipedia.org/wiki/Identifier#In_computer_languages).

-**ionify** enables individually observing & inspecting, multiple identically identified **lions**. this capability enables **lions** to simultaneously coexist, within the same [execution context](https://262.ecma-international.org/6.0/#sec-execution-contexts), without overriding all, or parts, of each other:
+**ionify** enables individually observing & inspecting, multiple identical & local **lions**. this capability enables **lions** to simultaneously coexist, within the same [execution context](https://262.ecma-international.org/6.0/#sec-execution-contexts), without overriding all, or parts, of each other: